 General computer experience and handiness.

-- University of Houston-Downtown (9 am to 12 noon)
+University of Houston-Downtown (Morning Session 9 am to 12 noon)

-- Faith West school (1 pm to 4 pm)
+Faith West School (Afternoon Session 1 pm to 4 pm)

-- Cornerstone Christian Academy, Sugar Land (9 am to 12 noon)
+Cornerstone Christian Academy (Morning Session - 9 am to 12 noon)

 Secure your spot and save on tuition by registering early!